 The 2017 Expected Resources are based on the HUD FY2017 allocation for CDBG (Lake County & North Chicago), HOME and ESG plus program income as shown below.
-Prior year resources also includes \$353,873 in HOME Program funds that were previously allocated to housing projects in prior years; these projects were unable to move forward under the HOME Program and the funds have been re-allocated.
-Similarly, there is \$85,000 in CDBG funds previously allocated to a project that was not able to move forward in a timely manner; the funds have been rolled into this 2017 Action Plan.
+Prior year resources includes \$85,000 in CDBG funds previously allocated to a project that was not able to move forward in a timely manner; the funds have been rolled into this 2017 Action Plan.
+When the federal FY2017 HUD allocations are announced, this 2017 Action Plan will be updated with detailed grant amounts where any funding changes are distributed within grant type (housing, infrastructure, services) on a pro-rata basis.